kananahmadov2001/TeamUp-WashU/README.md

 The app streamlines teamwork with features like project tracking, calendar integration, and customizable profiles, making it an essential tool for managing student activities and assignments.

 ```
-Note: This was my final project for my Mobile Application Development class I took at WashU with a team of 4.
+Note: This was my final project for my Mobile App.
+Dev. class I took at WashU with a team of 4.
 ```

 ---